brlnoble/DataLoggerProgram/README.md

 Using an Arduino Uno and Python, I hope to complete this in as simple a manner as possible to ensure ease of repairability for after I complete my internship.

 ## General Goals
-- [ ] Read data from thermocouples
+- [X] Read data from thermocouples (using six MAX6675 K-type thermocouple amplifiers)
-- [X] Record data at a given interval to a .csv file
+- [ ] Record data at a given interval to a .csv file
 - [X] Save settings in a .txt file for access and modification
 - [X] Simple and intuitive UI based upon PySimpleGUI
-- [X] Allow users to start and stop charge recording to save graphs
+- [ ] Allow users to start and stop charge recording to save graphs
 - [X] Access and use program from computer
 - [X] Email alerts when temperature exceeds a set limit
+- [ ] Main program for recording, changing settings, and viewing (FullProgram.py)
+- [ ] Viewer program only for seeing current readouts and past charges (ViewingProgram.py)

 ## Program Screens
-- [ ] Main screen with options to:
+- [X] Main screen with options to:
   - [X] Change current settings
   - [X] View current readout (numerics) at locations within furnace (see Furnace.png, open side is door)
   - [X] View current readout button (graphically)